Frequently Asked Questions

 General Information

 L&S First-Year Pathways is a program for first-year undergraduate students in the College of Letters & Science, and was designed to help new students successfully transition from high school to UC Berkeley.
 The program offers over 20 different “clusters,” which are groups of 3-4 courses.
-Students learn in small cohorts of 20-25 students, providing opportunities to form new friendships and connections.
-Each cluster satisfies different breadth or major prerequisites, so students make the most of their time at Berkeley.
+Students learn in small cohorts of 17-30 students, providing opportunities to form new friendships and connections.
+Each cluster satisfies different breadth or major prerequisites, so students make the most of their time in their first year at Berkeley.

 L&S Pathways has several beneficial components: